Senior Leadership Team

 Bushell earned his Bachelor of Science degree in accounting from the former Southeastern Massachusetts University and his Master’s Degree in business administration, with concentration in finance, from Bentley College.

-An active member in the Healthcare Finance Managers Association, he is a graduate of the Leadership South Coast program and a board member of the Greater Fall River Development Corporation, Boys and Girls Club of New Bedford, and the Alyssa E. Correira Memorial Fund.
+An active member in the Healthcare Finance Managers Association and the American College of Healthcare Executives, he is a graduate of the Leadership South Coast program and a board member of the Greater Fall River Development Corporation, Boys and Girls Club of New Bedford, Bristol County Chamber of Commerce, Fall River Office of Economic Development, and the Alyssa E. Correira Memorial Fund.

 Wendy R. Bauer, MSW – Director, Strategic Communications